patrick-blom/firefly_luciferin_wiki/Why-it's-FAST?.md

 If you are running Windows 8 or Windows 10 you can use `Desktop Duplication API (DDUPL)`, it's the fastest implementation yet, no lag, no stutter, very small usage of resources.
 DDUPL is accessed via [JNA](https://github.com/java-native-access/jna) using the [GStreamer bindings for Java](https://gstreamer.freedesktop.org/bindings/java.html).

-## TODO
-- Add Linux/MacOS support, don't use on Linux or MacOS yet.